wp-plugins/page-expiration-robot/readme.txt

 ﻿=== Page Expiration Robot ===
 Contributors: John Socratous
-Tags: expire pages, expire posts, countdown, timer, counter, page expiration, page expiration robot
+Tags: expire pages, expire posts, countdown, timer, counter, expiration, page expiration, page expiration robot
 Version: 1.2.1
 Requires at least: 2.8
 Tested up to: 3.3.2
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 License: GPLv2 or later

-Expire posts and pages on a visitor-by-visitor basis after a specified amount of time (including one-time-offers), and then redirect them to any URL!
-(Optionally, an attention-grabbing countdown timer can be added!)
+Schedule posts and pages to expire on a visitor-by-visitor basis after a specified amount of time or period (including on one-time-offers), and then redirect them to any URL.
+Optionally, add LIVE attention-grabbing countdown timer to create a real fear of urgency.

 == Description ==